porterbmoody/datascienceisawsome/docs/transform.md

 ### Useful creation functions {#mutate-funs}

-There are many functions for creating new variables that you can use with `assign()`.
+There are many functions for creating new variables that you can use with `.assign()`.
 The key property is that the function must be vectorised: it must take a vector of values as input, return a vector with the same number of values as output.
 Some arithmetic operators are available in Python without the need for any additional packages.
 However, many arithmetic functions like `mean()` and `std()` are accessed through importing additional packages.
 Python comes with a `math` and `statistics` package.
 However, we recommend the __NumPy__ package for accessing the suite of mathematical functions needed.
 You would import NumPy with `import numpy as np`.
 There's no way to list every possible function that you might use, but here's a selection of functions that are frequently useful:

 *   Arithmetic operators: `+`, `-`, `*`, `/`, `^`.
 These are all vectorised,
     using the so called "recycling rules".
 If one parameter is shorter than